 Many injury victims may not be aware of the differences between a workers’ compensation claim and a personal injury claim.
 Although both claims are aimed at helping injury victims obtain compensation to cover damages such as medical bills, lost wages and other losses, there are some important differences between the two.
 Having a licensed attorney review either of these claims is highly recommended in order to get the opportunity to pursue maximum compensation for your injury and recovery process.

-Below, the New Jersey personal injury lawyers at Lynch Law Firm go over some helpful information concerning these claims.
+Below, the New Jersey personal injury lawyers at Lynch Law Firm, PC go over some helpful information concerning these claims.
 If you need help filing a claim, request a free consultation to get started.

 What is Workers’ Compensation?